 I live in my travel trailer and travel full time, and my solar panels let me live life just like I would be connected to outlets.
 I charge my laptop all day and watch TV all night, which wouldn’t be possible if it wasn’t for my solar panels.
 So I understand why you would like to connect solar panels to your Jackery Power Station.

 So How Do You Connect Solar Panels To A Jackery Power Station?

-Jackery sells its own solar panels, which comes with the 8mm connector that plugs straight into the power station.
+Jackery sells its own solar panels like the SolarSaga 100, which comes with the 8mm connector that plugs straight into the power station.
 You can purchase other solar panels from companies like Renogy, Richsolar, HQST, and Newpowa that will also connect to the Jackery box.
 All you’ll need is an adapter.

 The adapter you’re going to need is the SolarEnz MC4 to 8mm adapter cable.
 This is compatible with the Renogy, Richsolar, HQST, and Newpowa panels.

 NOTE if you have an Explorer 1500 or 2000: There have been reports (thanks Shane) that the 8mm inputs on the new 1500 and 2000 are not the same as on the older Explorer models, and the MC4 to 8mm adapter doesn’t work.
 I haven’t gotten my hands on one of the newer Explorers so I can’t confirm it, but please be aware that these adapters might not work with the Explorer 1500 and 2000.

 All Jackery power stations use 8mm inputs, but the Explorer 1000 also have an Anderson Powerpole input.
 You can only use one of the inputs on the Explorer 1000 at a time, but on the newer 1500 and 2000 you can use both 8mm inputs.
 This makes it possible to charge the battery with solar panels while also charging it with the wall or car charger.

 What Type And How Many Panels Can You Connect?